fanofxiaofeng/struts-site/source/primer.md

 ### The HTTP Request/Response cycle {#cycle}

 A very important part of HTTP for the web developer is the request/response cycle.
 To use HTTP you have to make a request.
-A HTTP server, like a web server, is then obliged to respond.
-When you build your web application, you design it to react to a HTTP request by returning a HTTP response.
+An HTTP server, like a web server, is then obliged to respond.
+When you build your web application, you design it to react to an HTTP request by returning an HTTP response.
 Frameworks often abstract much of these nuts and bolts, but it is important to understand what is happening behind the scenes.